jtspencer-lab/med-reader/README.md

-# Document Signup Reader - Exploration of coding with Visual Code and Copilot
+# Exploration of coding with Visual Code and Copilot

-A  Python application for processing signup documents and utilizing Azure Form Recognizer, spaCy NLP, and PostgreSQL database with a web interface for review.
+I build a sample Document Signup processing Python application for processing signup documents and utilizing Azure Form Recognizer, spaCy NLP, and PostgreSQL database with a web interface for review.

-I started with a sinlge file that did super basics proof of concept read document, process and save.
+I started with a single file that read an input file, extracted some data and parked it in a database.

-I then utilized Copliot to incermentally evolve the code to what you see here.
+I then utilized Copilot to incrementally evolve the code a complete python stack with code modularity, standard project organization, configuration and erroring handling.

-I use copilot to
+I incrementally used copilot to
-- adde error checking and logging
+- added error checking and logging
 - break into components
 - improve handling of API calls
 - restructure the project to match Python standards
-- add configuratio and enviroment settings
+- add configuration and environment settings

 Copilot also created a file that tells how I want copilot to approach my project, that file is here    .github\copilot-instructions.md

-It's quite impressive how rapidly you reduce the coding drugery.
+It's quite impressive how rapidly you reduce the coding drudgery.

-This was built in a matter of hours

 ## Features